6 Things to do at Langkawi; Malaysia’s Cheap Island Paradise

-I just spent the last week or so in Penang and in cheap Langkawi hotels, so I wanted to let you guys know about this gem of an island.
-Langkawi is island paradise, and a tax free haven to boot ($0.45 beers anyone?!), it’s not overcrowded, it’s not overpriced and it’s not full of 18 year old English and American gets getting smashed like on the Thai islands, although there is still a great nightlife to be had.
-I’m just gonna run through a couple of questions for you so when you finally make it here, you’ll know the score.
+UPDATE MAY 2020: I just spent the last week or so in Penang and Langkawi, Malaysia’s 2 most famous islands, and I wanted to let you guys know about this gem of an island.
+Langkawi is an island paradise, and a tax-free haven to boot ($0.45 beers anyone?), it’s not overcrowded, it’s not overpriced and it’s not full of 18-year-old English and American gets getting overly drunk like on the Thai islands, although there is still a great nightlife to be had.
+These are the top 6 really fun things to do at Langkawi, so during your time here, maker sure you do them all.

-Is Langkawi expensive?
 In comparison to the rest of Malaysia, and the overpriced Thai islands?
 Nope.
+It’s very cheap.
 Cheap booze, cheap petrol (it costs $1.50 to fill up your scooter!), delicious food.
-You can easily get buy on $20-$30 a day here.
+You can easily get by on $20-$30 a day here.
 Food for $2 or $3 is delicious and easy to find.

-a) Penang, another Malaysian island, they take about 2 ½ hours.
+A) Penang to Langkawi Ferry: Penang is another Malaysian island, the ferry from Penang to Langkawi takes about 2 ½ hours.
 The Penang Langkawi ferry price is $20

-b) Or you can take a ferry from the Thai side, from a town near Phuket called Satun.
+B) Satun to Langkawi Ferry: You can also take a ferry from Thailand to Langkawi.
+In Thailand, there is a small town, near Phuket, called Satun.
 The Thailand Langkawi ferry costs $10 and takes less than an hour.
 Easy!

 * A lot of people do their Thai visa runs to Penang and then fly back to Bangkok or wherever.
 But I’d suggest to fly to Penang, get your visa sorted then take the ferry to Langkawi, chill there, then the ferry onto Thailand, from there you can go where you want.
 That’s what I did and it was a hugely successful trip.

-4) Island hopping: Langkawi is actually an archipelago of 99 islands so you can jump on a tour boat for 4 hours or so.
-It usually costs around $10 and takes you to 2 or 3 deserted islands.
-Bring your sun screen!
+The most popular half-day and full-day tour is an island hopping tour.
+Langkawi is actually an archipelago of 99 islands so you can jump on a tour boat for 4 hours or so.
+It usually costs around $20 and takes you to 2 or 3 deserted islands.
+Bring your sunscreen!

 NOTE: Don’t go and see Mahsuri’s mausoleum, probably the biggest waste of time and money imaginable!